-My cousins-in-law were telling me and my husband about this thing, Thai massage, about how good it was.
+My cousins-in-law were telling me and my husband about this thing, this Thai massage, about how good it was.
 That it will give us good value for our money because we can get a nice one-hour session for just P200.00.
 It sounded fabulous so I made a mental note to myself to go there the following weekend.

 We went there on Saturday morning.
 Unfortunately, my husband couldn't come with me because he had to attend a seminar.
 Still, I was happy to bring my son along and spend some quality bonding time with him.
 He was also excited to experience the Thai massage.